Candyzorua/malay-eng-dict/README.md

 Completed, with some functionalities remaining to be added.

+## HOW TO RUN:
+- ensure all packages denoted in requirements.txt are installed.
+- run find_translation_sentence_backend.py
+- open find_translation_sentence.html in your web browser.

 ## TODO:
 - Host website on the cloud using Google App Services or another service provider.
 - Fix bug where line breaks in the input are deleted in the output.